 EPCOR monitored the water for lead and copper in 2015 at 30 residences throughout the community and met the federal lead and copper standards.
 The 30 houses sampled were representative of the types of houses throughout the system.
 If your house was sampled you would have received the analysis results.
-If you weren't part of the representative sampling and are concerned about elevated lead levels in your home's water, or when your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using the water for cooking or drinking.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+EPCOR is responsible for providing highquality drinking water, but cannot control the variety of materials used in plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the EPA's Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.